BlackWiz/BlackWiz/README.md

 - ✅ Genuine passion for hardware (not just career desperation)
 - ✅ Hands-on experience (real hardware, real debugging)
 - ✅ Growth mindset (document failures, iterate, improve)
+- ✅ Deep dive capability (built complete RTOS from scratch)

 **What I'm looking for:**
-Entry-level to junior embedded/firmware roles where I can apply software engineering Fundamentals of hardware development and learn from experienced embedded engineers.
+Entry-level to junior embedded/firmware roles where I can apply software engineering fundamentals to hardware development and learn from experienced embedded engineers.

 ---